Seattle's Comprehensive Plan

 The Mayor has transmitted his recommended changes to the Comprehensive Plan to City Council in May.
 His recommendations and related materials can be found in the Project Documents.
 The Planning, Land Use and Zoning Committee (PLUZ)'s review will continue through September.

 What is the Seattle Comprehensive Plan?

 Our current Comprehensive Plan, Toward a Sustainable Seattle, is a 20-year vision and roadmap for Seattle’s future.
 Our plan guides City decisions on where to build new jobs and houses, how to improve our transportation system, and where to make capital investments such as utilities, sidewalks, and libraries.
 Our Comprehensive Plan is the framework for most of Seattle’s big-picture decisions on how to grow while preserving and improving our neighborhoods.

-Our Comprehensive Plan meets the requirements of the Washington State Growth Management Act by helping protect our environment, quality of life, and economic development.
+Our Comprehensive Plan helps protect our environment, quality of life, and economic development.
 Our plan is consistent with Vision 2040 and King County’s Countywide Planning Policies.